JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

      *   The concrete implementation of the payment handler, it implements both IcreditEventObserver and IDebitEventObserver.
      *   The payment handler exposes the list of events caught during a session ( @Named  name=payments).

 System requirements
 -------------------

 All you need to build this project is Java 8 or above, Maven 3.0 or above.

-The application this project produces is designed to be run on Java EE 8 or JBoss WildFly 13 and above.
+The application this project produces is designed to be run on Jakarta EE 8, e.g. JBoss WildFly 17 and above.

 Configure Maven
 ---------------